stephenbeese/Video-Game-Sales-Analysis/README.md

 <p align="right"><a href="#video-game-sales-analysis">Back to Top</a></p>

-## The rationale to map the business requirements to the Data Visualisations
+## Mapping Business Requirements to Visualisations

 The visualisations in this project were designed to directly address the core business requirements by turning raw sales data into meaningful commercial insights.
 Each chart serves a specific strategic question relevant to publishers, platform holders, and decision-makers in the games industry.